ashwinsrnth/matlab-novice-inflammation/04-func.md

 > ## Concatenating in a function {.challenge}
 >
-> 1. In Matlab, we concatenate strings by putting them into an array or using the
+> 1. In MATLAB, we concatenate strings by putting them into an array or using the
 >    `strcat` function:
 >
 >    ~~~ {.matlab}